senocular/senocular.github.com/articles/js_object_primitive.md

 Its the `Number` type which defines the `toString()` method used here, so in order for it to be made available to the non-object primitive, a new `Number` object instance is created with the primitive value as its base value and the method is called from that.

-When it comes to defining the custom object primitive, the goal is to act like a primitive.
-Because primitives act like objects, the custom object primitive can safely _be_ an object.
+When it comes to defining the custom object primitive, the goal is to, while being an object, act like a primitive.
+Because primitives act like objects, at a high level the custom object primitive can already safely be an object.
 As a starting point for its definition, we simply have:

 ```javascript
 // generation 1